Grace Kelly’s Wedding

 • Two weeks before her wedding, Grace traveled from New York to Monaco on the SS Constitution, accompanied by 65 people.

-• Upon Grace’s arrival, a crowd of 20,000 Monaco citizens, approximately the entire population of the principality, warmly greeted her.
+• Upon Grace’s arrival, a crowd of 20,000 Monaco citizens, approximately the entire population of the principality, greeted her.

 Attire